MaksPikul/SE_Project/README.md

 If everything is set up _correctly_, you should see your new app running in your _Android Emulator_ or _iOS Simulator_ shortly provided you have set up your emulator/simulator correctly.
 This is one way to run your app — you can also run it directly from within Android Studio and Xcode respectively.

-# Using the App

-## Step 1: Logging-in / Signing-up

-When you open the app for the first time, you'll be directed to the Welcome Screen where you are offered the choice of either logging-in or signing-up.
-Choose Sign-up and enter your details into the corresponding fields and select "Sign-Up".
-From here you'll be renavigated to the Home Screen and will remain logged in until your session needs renewing, or you choose to logout.

-Following a log-out, you can log back in by selecting the Login option from the Welcome Screen and submitting your credentials in the login form.

-## Step 2: Navigating the app